jerwallace/aws-sagemaker-workshops/content/_index.md

 Alternatively, you might be in the very early stages of your journey to the cloud and/or to machine learning.
 Also great.

 You might be an expert at machine learning, and simply new to AWS and/or SageMaker.
-Also good.
+Sit back, relax, and enjoy the ride.